 “Services Description” means a written description of the Hosted System and/or Supplementary Services you are buying from Rackspace, and related fees, that is incorporated by reference in the Agreement,

 “Service Level Guarantee(s)” means (i) a guarantee or guarantees identified as a “Service Level Guarantee” or “Service Level Guarantees” in the applicable Product Terms and Conditions or (ii) any provision which provides a specified credit or financial remedy for an identified failure to deliver or provide the Services.

 “Services” means Hosting Services and Supplementary Services, collectively.

-“Supplementary Services” means those services you purchase from Rackspace other than the Hosting Services, including time and materials based professional or consulting services (such as database administration or “DBA” services), one-time or non-recurring services which are not part of the existing Support (such as support for the application that you operate on your Hosted System), and any other services identified as “Supplementary Services” on the applicable Services Description.
+“Supplementary Services” means those Services you purchase from Rackspace other than the Hosting Services, including time and materials based professional or consulting services (such as database administration or “DBA” services), one-time or non-recurring services which are not part of the existing Support (such as support for the application that you operate on your Hosted System), and any other services identified as “Supplementary Services” on the applicable Services Description.

 “Support” has the meaning stated in the applicable Product Terms and Conditions.